volunux/angular/aio/content/guide/dependency-injection-in-action.md

 Angular supplies these arguments from injected values identified by the two *tokens* in the `deps` array.

-* The function returns the string of names, which Angular than injects into the `runnersUp` parameter of `HeroOfTheMonthComponent`.
+* The function returns the string of names, which Angular then injects into the `runnersUp` parameter of `HeroOfTheMonthComponent`.

 <div class="alert is-helpful">